 A. There are two different sets of procedures: one for subdivisions into five or less parcels; another for larger subdivisions.
-In either case, a plat would need to be prepared and submitted for approval by the Land Use Administrator or Town Council.
+In either case, a plat would need to be prepared and submitted for approval by the Land Use Administrator.

 Q. Who do I see if I have questions in the future on zoning or land use matters?

 A. You would contact the Town Zoning Administrator.
 This person is in charge of administering the Land Use Ordinance.
 (Present Administrator – Ed Humphries)

 Q. What happens if I disagree with the decision of the Land Use Administrator?